bilalmasud07/DataCollectorAPI/DataCollection/README.md

 **Note**: Steps 5, 6, and 7 can be run simultaneously to generate all data/CSV files at the same time.

 8. **Proceed to the Next Part**:
-   - Once all three scripts have finished running, proceed to the second part, which involves creating the database and uploading data into the database.
+   - Once all three scripts have finished running, proceed to the second part [README.md](PostgresDB/README.md), which involves creating the database and uploading data into the database.